affinidi/vscode-extension/document/issuance.md

 ### Where can I find a schema URL?

 Issuance works best with the schemas stored under VC Schemas.
 You can use either JSON schema URL or JSON-LD context URL of the selected schema.
-Here are examples of both URLs for a PartyInvite credential:
+Here are examples of both URLs for a credential:

 - JSON schema URL: `https://schema.affinidi.com/MySchemaV1-0.json`
 - JSON-LD context URL: `https://schema.affinidi.com/MySchemaV1-0.jsonld`